tandersn/MagFeeder/README.md

 6. Close the shop, do not move your character.

-In the command line, run:
+In the command line, navigate to where you downloaded `main.py`, then run:

 ```python main.py 10```